mayan-edms/Mayan-EDMS/docs/features.rst

     * The task of transcribing text from documents via OCR can be distributed among several physical or virtual computers to decrease load and increase availability.

-* Multilingual user interface (English, Spanish).
+* Multilingual user interface (English, Spanish, Portuguese, Russian).

-    * **Mayan EDMS** is written using the Django_ framework which natively support Unicode, this coupled with the use of text templates allows **Mayan EDMS** to be translated to practically any language spoken in the world, by default two translations are provided: English and Spanish.
+    * **Mayan EDMS** is written using the Django_ framework which natively support Unicode, this coupled with the use of text templates allows **Mayan EDMS** to be translated to practically any language spoken in the world, by default four translations are provided: English, Spanish, Portuguese and Russian.

 .. _Django:  https://www.djangoproject.com/